b---c/oauth-token-bff/main.md

 ## Errors {#ATError}

-When the backend fails to deliver to the frontend the requeste token, it responds with an HTTP 400 (Bad Request) status code and includes the following parameters with the response:
+When the backend fails to deliver to the frontend the requested token, it responds with an HTTP 400 (Bad Request) status code and includes the following parameters with the response:

 * `error` : An ASCII error code identifying the circumstances of the error.
 See the next sections for details.
 This parameter is REQUIRED.
 * `error_description` : OPTIONAL.
 A human-readable message describing the error for troubleshooting purposes.

 ### No valid session found {#ATErrorInvalidSession}

-All requests to the backend MUST be performend in the context of a valid authenticated session, typically by presenting a session cookie over a TLS channel.
+All requests to the backend MUST be performed in the context of a valid authenticated session, typically by presenting a session cookie over a TLS channel.
 If the backend cannot find or validate a session, it must reject the request and return a message as described in (#ATError), with an error parameter value of `invalid_session`.

 ### Backend cannot perform a request to the authorization server {#ATErrorNoRT}